-Southern Company is the largest non-government provider of recreation facilities in Alabama and Georgia.
-We opened more than 50,000 acres of wildlife areas for public use through state conservation and natural resources agencies.
+The Southern Company system is the largest non-government provider of recreation facilities in Alabama and Georgia.
+We opened approximately 42,500 acres of wildlife areas for public use through state conservation and natural resources agencies.
 In managing lakes, shorelines, and natural areas, we balance generation, environmental and economic factors.

 Lakes and Recreation